galacticcouncil/hydration-docs/docs/claim.md

 ## Preparation

-Make sure your browser supports polkadot.js extension.
-This is the only official way right now to use your accounts with HydraDX.
-It's a good idea to have the Ethereum wallet ready for signing a message before starting the claim process but we tried to make it as easy as possible.
-If you have [polkadot.js extension](https://polkadot.js.org/extension/) and metamask up and running you should be ready to go.
+Make sure your browser supports the polkadot.js extension.
+Polkadot.js extension is the only official way to use your accounts with HydraDX right now.
+It's a good idea to have the Ethereum wallet ready for signing a message before starting the claim process, but we tried to make it as easy as possible.
+If you have [polkadot.js extension](https://polkadot.js.org/extension/) and metamask up and running, you should be ready to go.

 ## Claim process